Sudden Infant Death Syndrome

 - Not smoking, drinking alcohol, or using drugs during pregnancy or after birth

 - Putting infants to sleep on their back until 1 year of age

-- Using a firm sleep surface
+- Using a firm, flat sleep surface

-- Avoiding soft materials and loose bedding
+- Avoiding soft, loose bedding and soft objects

 - Not putting too many clothing or blankets on an infant